 The Supervisory Capital Requirement SCR is calculated with the aid of the so-called standard formula, a valuation method defined by supervisory law.
 FWU Life Austria has chosen the standard formula as the starting point for the company's own risk assessment, i.e. calculating the so-called OSN.
 The ORSA checks whether the standard formula deals with all of the company's risks, and whether individual risks are appropriately valued in the standard formula.
-To this end, the ORSA process includes a risk inventory and an appropriateness test of the standard formula if material risks are identified here that do not appear to be appropriately considered in the standard formula for the determination of the OSN, or material risks that are deemed quantifiable, but are not considered in the standard formula, then the standard formula is to be correspondingly modified and/or expanded.
+To this end, the ORSA process includes a risk inventory and an appropriateness test of the standard formula of the determination of the OSN, or material risks that are deemed quantifiable, but are not considered in the standard formula, then the standard formula is to be correspondingly modified and/or expanded.
 This will produce a formula similar to the standard formula, which will then be used to calculate the OSN.